RazElbaz/ThreadPool/README.md

 Please note that the encryption algorithm provided is for demonstration purposes only and may not be suitable for secure encryption requirements.

+# Features
+Encryption and Decryption: The tool supports both encryption and decryption of data.
+You can specify the encryption or decryption mode using command-line flags.

+Multi-threading: The tool utilizes a threadpool mechanism to distribute the encryption or decryption tasks across multiple threads.
+This allows for concurrent processing and improved performance on multi-core systems.

+Input and Output Flexibility: The tool supports input from various sources, including file input, piping from other commands, and standard input.
+Similarly, the output can be redirected to files or piped to other commands for further processing.

+Command-Line Interface: The tool provides a command-line interface with intuitive syntax and options for specifying encryption keys, input sources, and output destinations.

+Error Handling: Robust error handling mechanisms are implemented to handle various scenarios, such as invalid input, file read/write errors, and memory allocation failures.
+Clear and informative error messages are provided to assist users in troubleshooting.

 # Additional Information
 To achieve optimal performance, make sure your system has multiple CPU cores available.
 The tool is designed to utilize multi-threading and distribute the encryption/decryption tasks across multiple threads, thereby maximizing CPU utilization.